NagoDede/MarkSpecs/README.md

 import zipimport
 importer = zipimport.zipimporter("${schemdraw_path_zip}")
 mod=importer.load_module('schemdraw')
-import schemdraw
-import schemdraw.elements as elm
 #End of header
 ```
 The _${schemdraw_path_zip}_ will be replaced by MarkSpecs by the definition provided in the Application configuration file.
-If you want to change the header file but also want to keep the way to insert the path to the schemdraw zip file, you have to use _{path_of_schemdraw.zip}_ keyword.
+If you want to change the header file but also want to keep the way to insert the path to the schemdraw zip file, you have to use _${schemdraw_path_zip}_ keyword.

 ### Syntax
 MarkSpecs simplifies the syntax in regard of the original Schemdraw qyntax.
 There is no need to refer to the Drawing.Add() to build a schematic.